pandas-dev/pandas/doc/source/contributing.rst

 Contributing to the documentation
 =================================

-Whether you are someone who loves writing, teaching, or development, contributing to the documentation is a huge value.
-If you don't see yourself as a developer type, please don't stress and know that we want you to contribute.
-You don't even have to be an expert on *pandas* to do so!
-Something as simple as rewriting small passages for clarity as you reference the docs is a simple but effective way to contribute.
-The next person to read that passage will be in your debt!
+Contributing to the documentation benefits everyone who uses *pandas*.

-Actually, there are sections of the docs that are worse off by being written by experts.
-If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a simple way to ensure it will help the next person.
+We encourage you to help us improve the documentation, and you don't have to be an expert on *pandas* to do so!
+In fact, there are sections of the docs that are worse off after being written by experts.
+If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a great way to ensure it will help the next person.

 .. contents:: Documentation:
    :local: